-- Entertainment of fellow faculty/staff is not normally reimbursed. - The College will not normally pay for meals (on or off campus) for faculty/staff meetings. - Annual staff retreats are reimbursable; such events should be budgeted and charged to Account Number 7430. - Individual faculty/staff going away parties, retirement, or holiday celebrations are not reimbursed (Campus wide parties must be catered by Food Service).
+- Entertainment of fellow faculty/staff is not normally reimbursed. - The College will not normally pay for meals (on or off campus) for faculty/staff meetings. - Annual staff retreats are reimbursable; such events should be budgeted and charged to Account Number 7430. - Individual faculty/staff/department going away parties, retirement, or holiday celebrations are not reimbursed (Campus wide retirement parties must be catered by Food Service). - Other campus-wide celebrations (e.g. "going away parties") are allowed only in special circumstances, must be campus-wide, must be catered by Skidmore Dining Services, and must be approved in advance by the Cabinet member responsible for approving the expense. - Alcoholic beverages are generally not reimbursed.
+The general College policy is not to reimburse for alcoholic beverages.
+If incurred, payments for alcoholic beverages should be billed separately and paid for by the employee directly and are not eligible for reimbursement.
+An exception is allowed only in special circumstances for certain donor, advancement, recruitment, visiting artists/lecturers, visiting external reviewers, and similar purposes, determined in advance by the Cabinet member responsible for approving the expense.